Oath Keepers leader Stewart Rhodes ordered to be jailed until trial on seditious conspiracy

 Rhodes is accused, with 10 other defendants, of coordinating travel, organizing into teams, undergoing paramilitary training, and staging weapons, ready “to answer Rhodes’ call to take up arms at Rhodes’ direction” before, during and after Jan.
 6 to prevent Biden’s inauguration, the indictment alleges.

-That day, members of the Oath Keepers forcibly entered the Capitol in helmets and combat gear, confronted police, and moved in two groups toward the Senate and in search of House Speaker Nancy A. Pelosi (D-Calif.), prosecutors have asserted.
+That day, members of the Oath Keepers forcibly entered the Capitol in helmets and combat gear, confronted police, and moved in two groups toward the Senate and in search of House Speaker Nancy Pelosi (D-Calif.), prosecutors have asserted.

 “If the conduct as alleged is true, the danger it poses cannot be understated,” Mehta said.
 Rhodes, the most high-profile figure arrested in the probe, allegedly “devised and carried out a plot to prevent the lawful transition of presidential power,” Mehta said while reading the detention order.
 If freed, he could “continue to plot and prepare for political violence that undermines the foundation of our democracy,” the judge said.